FREE SHIPPING ON ORDERS OVER $60

 Choose clean, organic, mold-free beans (seriously, this matters)

-Keep it to 1 or 2 cups at a time and pay attention to how you feel
+Keep it to 1 or 2 cups at a time and pay attention to how your body responds

-Tip: Java Planet’s Half Caff Peru or Low Acid blends are awesome if you’re looking for something gentler without giving up the habit.
+Tip: Java Planet’s Half Caff Peru or naturally low-acid coffee is a great option if you’re looking for something gentler while still enjoying your daily ritual.

 Let’s be real—not all coffee is created equal.
-A lot of what's out there can actually work against your health goals.
+Some coffees can work against your wellness goals due to factors like:

 Moldy beans can lead to mycotoxins—nasty stuff

-Some roasts are super acidic, which can irritate your gut or stress your system
+Some roasts are more acidic, which can irritate sensitive stomachs or feel harder on the system

-Java Planet keeps it clean—certified organic, low acid, lab-tested.
+Java Planet keeps it clean!
+Certified organic, low-acid, and third party tested for mold and heavy metals.
 It's a coffee that supports your health instead of undermining it.

 Want to keep drinking coffee but do it in a way that’s better for your body?
 Here’s how:

-Choose medium roasts to hold onto antioxidant content
+Choose medium roasts that hold onto antioxidant content

 Consider Half Caff or Decaf if you tend to be caffeine-sensitive